Petrol bomb hurled at Hindu Munnani office in Coimbatore

 The matter came to light after the staff, who opened the office at 10 AM noticed broken pieces of a bottle which contained molotov cocktail, police said.
 On information, senior police officials, including DCP (Law and Order), Balaji Saravanan rushed to the spot and held inquiry.

 Police are also verifying the surveillance cameras in the vicinity to get clue about the miscreants, while fingerprint experts have been pressed into service, they said.
-Meanwhile, two people were arrested in connection with the attack on a mosque in Ganapati here on March 6.

-The duo was arrested during a vehicle check around 6 AM on Tuesday, when they attempted to flee after seeing the police.
-They confessed to having thrown the petrol bomb at the place of worship in retalation for the attack on the Hindu Munnani District Secretary Madukkarai Anand, when he was returning home after attending a pro-CAA protest on March 5 night.

-The duo was produced in a court, which remanded it to judicial custody..
+Adding to the tension, SDPI secretary Iqbal was attacked by unidentified miscreants while he was in his shop, the police said.

+Iqbal with head injuries was admitted to the government hospital, they said.
+Security has been beefed up following the incidents and police are keeping strict vigil to prevent any eventuality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)